square/mimecraft/README.md

     .build();
 ```

-Content can be written to an output stream using the `writeTo` method.
-For best performance, use a
+Content can be written to an output stream using the `writeBodyTo` method.
+For best performance, use
-`BufferedOutputStream`.
+a `BufferedOutputStream`.

 Header values such as `Content-Type` and `Content-Length` are available by calling `getHeaders()`.